 The Talley house, a Queen Ann Shingle style Victorian is considered one of the Old West End’s most architecturally significant houses.
 Located at 126 Chestnut Street (formerly numbered 406), its turret makes it one of the more striking homes on the street, if not in the entire historic district.
 Or it was at one time.

 Madame Mae Talley, who lived here with her son, ran the Conservatory of Music during the ten years of her residence.
 She sold the house in 1899 to Jesse R. Noell, Jr. He died, leaving behind a wife and three small children.
 The widow Noell sold the house to A.M.
 Bendall.
 It sold again just two years later to Rutledge Carter, a partner in the Danville Hardware Company.
 The Carters owned the house until 1922 when it was sold to Charles Leroy and Sallie Anderson Turner.
 When Mrs. Turner died in 1951, the property changed hands again.
-Ray S. and Louis Hill Bowden moved here from Philadelphia.
+Ray S. and Lois Hill Bowden moved here from Philadelphia.
 He was a sales associate of the Reynolds Tobacco Company there and came here to work closer to headquarters.
 They owned the house until 1984.

 Since then, the house has stood mostly empty and has fallen into disrepair, helped along by those who have since stripped it of some of its significant interior architectural details.
 At this point in time it is not much more than a shell, but a valuable, and well-loved shell it is, with lots of potential still.

 The house is now owned by the Danville Redevelopment and Housing Authority.
 The City is currently accepting bids for the property’s stabilization, including rebuilding the porch, repairing the roof, re-installing the windows, and painting and repairing the exterior.
 [Update: This work has been completed.]
 Examining reports that are presently available, it appears that the structure itself and most of the foundation are sound.